typescript-course/typescript-from-scratch-workshop/lesson-05-testing-setup/LESSON.md

 Here is an outline to guide you:

 1. Create a folder at the root of `typescript-project-from-scratch` (suggested name: `streak-counter`)
+  1. If using VS Code, open a new window and open `streak-counter` (otherwise you'll get red squiggles because your editor will be upset)
 2. Initialize the folder as git repo
 3. Push the repo up to GitHub/Gitlab/etc.
 4. Initialize the project with npm/yarn: `npm init -y` or `yarn init -y`